A research instrument from Data Druid Tech. New for 2026.

 Drag-build instruments with text, Likert, GPS, audio — one form, mixed methods.

 Versioned automatically.
 Old responses stay tied to the version they were collected on.
-Multi-language, skip logic, calculated fields, repeating groups.
+Skip logic and cohort-gated sections built in.

 Short text Long text Single choice Multi choice Likert Numeric Date GPS point Photo Audio